andreihh/chronolens/README.md

 ### Anti-pattern detection

-- a specialized analyzer that detects decapsulations of fields
+- an analyzer that detects decapsulations of fields
+- an analyzer that detects hotspots of a system
+- an analyzer that detects instances of the *Divergent Change* code smell

 ## Using ChronoLens